peter-woyzbun/querygraph/README.md

 differently for a Postgres query than for a Mongo Db query - Query Graph knows how to represent types based on the database type the query will be run on.
 This is especially handy when working with dates/times, etc.

-The rendered query is then executed using the `postgres_conn` database connector and the resulting dataframe is shown below:
+The rendered query is then executed using the `postgres_conn` database connector.
+The resulting dataframe is shown below:

 | AlbumId | Title              | ArtistId |
 |---------|--------------------|----------|